 3.)
 It’s perfectly okay if your idea turns out to be a single novel instead of a series.
 There may be ways you can leave your “universe” open to future books if a new character or a new plot idea comes to you later on.
 If this is where you think your novel is, think on how you might leave it open for more stories, or more characters to play around in your world.

 4.)
 Find an organizational tool or method that works for you, even if it’s not one of those mentioned above.
 You might even find it helpful to combine methods.
 Start inputting your notes into it.
+If you’re a “panster” (not into planning ahead) at least give one, or more, of these a try.
+You might surprise yourself and find something useful.

 1.)
 Discuss the articles you read.
 Where there any that were more helpful than others?
 List 1-2 things you learned that maybe you hadn’t known or thought of before.
 This is also a good place to reintroduce yourself, if necessary.